 11c: The Registrant and/or representatives of the Registrant buy or sell securities that are also recommended to Clients.
 This practice may create a situation where the Registrant and/or representatives of the Registrant are in a position to materially benefit from the sale or purchase of those securities.
 Therefore, this situation creates a conflict of interest.
 Practices such as "scalping" (i.e., a practice whereby the owner of shares of a security recommends that security for investment and then immediately sells it at a profit upon the rise in the market price which follows the recommendation) could take place if the Registrant did not have adequate policies in place to detect such activities.
-In addition, this requirement can help detect insider trading, "front-running" (i.e., personal trades executed prior to those of the Registrant's Clients) and other potentially abusive practices.
+In addition, this requirement can help detect insider trading, "frontrunning" (i.e., personal trades executed prior to those of the Registrant's Clients) and other potentially abusive practices.

 The Registrant has a personal securities transaction policy in place to monitor the personal securities transactions and securities holdings of each of the Registrant's "Access Persons".
 The Registrant's securities transaction policy requires that Access Persons of the Registrant must provide the Chief Compliance Officer or his/her designee with a written report of their current securities holdings within ten (10) days after becoming an Access Person.
-Additionally, each Access Person's current securities holdings at least once each twelve (12) month period thereafter on a date the Registrant selects; provided, however that at any time that the Registrant has only one Access Person, he or she shall not be required to submit any securities report described above.
+Additionally, each Access Person must provide the Chief Compliance Officer or his/her designee with a written report of the Access Person's current securities holdings at least once each twelve (12) month period thereafter on a date the Registrant selects; provided, however that at any time that the Registrant has only one Access Person, he or she shall not be required to submit any securities report described above.